patrisanfar/CNV_Calling_TGS/README.md

 - [panelcn.MOPS](https://github.com/bioinf-jku/panelcn.mops)
 - [ClinCNV](https://github.com/imgag/ClinCNV)

-Each tool was run independently using tool-specific launcher scripts (e.g., `00_launcher_panelcn.mops.sbatch`).
-All of them used input variables loaded from the shared `config.sh` file.
+Each tool is run independently using tool-specific launcher scripts (e.g., `00_launcher_panelcn.mops.sbatch`).
+All of them use input variables loaded from the shared `config.sh` file.
 Each launcher internally runs the original scripts provided by the official repositories of the tools, which are linked above.

-The outputs includes per-sample CNV calls, specifying genomic coordinates, CNV type  (deletion/duplication) and quality metrics.
+The outputs include per-sample CNV calls, specifying genomic coordinates, CNV type (deletion/duplication) and quality metrics.
 These results are later combined in the mixing step to identify CNVs detected by multiple tools.

 ## 3. CNV merging